 - 1 medium lemon juice and zest

 - Place the chicken breasts between two pieces of plastic wrap and pound to an even thickness.
 Season the chicken on both sides with garlic salt and freshly ground black pepper.

 - Mix together ½ cup all-purpose flour and ¼ cup panko bread crumbs.
 Dredge the chicken lightly on all sides.

-- Mix the remaining 2 Tbsp butter with 2 Tbsp all-purpose flour to form a paste.
+- Mix the remaining 2 tablespoon butter with 2 tablespoon all-purpose flour to form a paste.